-Entitled Indigo Zoom, Tan-Jones' upcoming film and immersive exhibition experience sketches out a world in which the air on our planet is too toxic to breathe freely.
+Entitled Indigo Zoom, Tan-Jones' film and immersive exhibition experience sketches out a world in which the air on our planet is too toxic to breathe freely.
 Presenting a parallel universe in which a corporate government seeks to privatise clean air and sell it back to the planet’s population for profit, the film undoubtedly dances with issues we’re facing today.
 “It's kind of really serendipitous that my dystopian sci-fi fantasy story is culminating now when the issues are seeping over into reality.
-It's almost like I've summoned all of this – I didn't mean to!”, Tan-Jones tells us, half jokingly.
+It's almost like I've summoned all of this – I didn't mean to!”, Tan-Jones tells us, half-jokingly.

 Indigo Zoom is the finished product of a project you’ve been exploring for a while now.
 But what motivated you to begin exploring issues such as climate change?

-I realised the reason for the mask was that it was maybe an oxygen mask, and that her universe was a world where there wasn't any oxygen left to breathe.
+I realised the reason for the mask was that it was maybe an oxygen mask and that their universe was a world where there wasn't any oxygen left to breathe.
 That reflected what I was feeling in London, at the time and still now.
 I love this city but it is suffocating in many ways, not just with your lungs, metaphorically as well.
 So, it became a semi-climate story.
 This ecological disaster that happened in a dystopian world.

 Why did you decide that now was a good time to culminate Indigo Zoom’s adventures?

 Ayesha Tan-Jones: It’s been a few years and has come to the point where I've got all of the footage that is ready to make into this real, beefy film.
 There are loads of little layers to the project – little innuendos and references to other artworks within the film.
 I'm just ready to move on and make fresh work.